About electric and magnetic fields

 Sources of EMFs

 Electric and magnetic fields are produced by various electrical devices, many of which we use daily.
-Electric fields are produced as electricity moves through wires, while magnetic fields are only produced when current is flowing, usually when a device is turned on.
+Electric fields are produced when wires are energized (typically when a device is plugged in), while magnetic fields are only produced when current is flowing through wires (typically when a device is turned on).
 Together, these are referred to as EMFs.
 The strength of an EMF decreases significantly as distance from the source increases.

 Home and workplace